West Virginia city makes final pitch in opioid lawsuit seeking $2.5 bln

 Other trials are also underway against drugmakers in New York and California, and pharmacies are scheduled to face trials in the coming year.

-Last week's settlement, which also includes $5 billion from drugmaker Johnson & Johnson (JNJ.N), could point the way to a broader deal including more defendants.
+Last week’s settlement, which also includes $5 billion from drugmaker Johnson & Johnson, could point the way to a broader deal including more defendants.
 But getting the full $26 billion depends on widespread participation by states and local governments, and some have expressed skepticism.